BeTheMike/Meandering-Python/README.md

 # Meandering-Python
-Trying to catch the development train while laying on the tracks.
+Trying to catch the dev/automation/scripting train while laying on the tracks.

 #### Some short descriptions on scripts: